MaskedPaladin/AmericanFootballDB/README.md

 - Added list all values from player, match and team tables
 - Added add player function
+- Added function that deletes all rows from player table
 # TODO
 - Documentation
 - Show player stats from specific match